 Stratodynamics was spun out of the NASA Space Race Challenge where Gary Pundsack led the team that was awarded top prize for their use of NASA’s lightweight UAV (Unmanned Aerial Vehicle) sensing and control system.
 Since then, the project has evolved into a commercial enterprise to develop a semi-autonomous glider called the HiDRON™.

 This November the company will launch and test HiDRON™ prototypes.

 Founder CEO, Gary Pundsack

 Gary draws on 15 years of business development and external relations experience in the commercial renewable energy sector.
 Seeing challenges through a variety of lenses, he is a senior leader skilled at integrating teams for high achievement goals.
 As a glider pilot, Gary can often be found at the airfield as he not only studies wind energy closely, he also rides it.
 Gary holds an MBA from the University of Guelph.

-Nick’s conceptual marketing and illustration skills have been instrumental in securing work for companies across the consumer sector in Canada, US and the United Arab Emirates.
+Nick’s understanding of marketing helps to identify and service the needs of the client.
+His conceptual skills have been instrumental in securing work for companies across the consumer sector in Canada, USA and the UAE.
 His A-game list of clients include AUDI, Verizon, Coke, Ford, TD Canada Trust, Smirnoff, and many more.

 Mentor, Carlos Grodsinsky

 Ph.D.
 COO and Sr. Vice President of Technology – ZIN TECHNOLOGIES Inc.